Gl-CH/Pe-FI/README.md

 **Features:**

-* Check Balance: View your current balance.
+* Check Balance: View your current balance
 * Withdraw Funds: Withdraw a specified amount from your balance.
 * Deposit Funds: Add a specified amount to your balance.
 * Transaction History: Stores you last transactions